Molecular Geo- and Palaeobiology Lab

 Adjacent to the S1 laboratories is the electrophoresis room with gel documentation and darkroom.

 The microscope room offers various microscopic facilities including fluorescence microscopes, stereomicroscopes and image processing.
-The microscope equipment includes a Leica DM LB transmitted light microscope, a Leica M165FC fluorescence stereomicroscope and a Leitz DMRP polarization microscope.
+The microscope equipment includes a Leica DM LB transmitted light microscope, a Leica M165FC fluorescence stereomicroscope, a Leitz DMRP polarization microscope and a Leica Thunder Imageing System.

 The histology laboratory has extensive equipment for fixation, staining and preparation of histological sections, such as a Leica RM2255 microtome and a Leica SP1600 hard section microtome.